mtribble2020/scm-ninja-starter-web/README.md

 ## How To Contribute

-Sample website with plenty of files for demos
+Sample website with plenty of files for my work demos.

+### Copyright 2021